Emergency Loans

 To be eligible for an emergency loan, a student must:

-- Be available to discuss with the Assistant Dean for Student Affairs the reasons you need the loan; acceptable reasons generally involve an unforeseen lack of funds needed for food, housing, or learning materials, equipment, or supplies
+• Be available to discuss with the Assistant Dean for Program Operations the reasons you need the loan; acceptable reasons generally involve an unforeseen lack of funds needed for food, housing, transportation, learning materials, equipment, or supplies

 Short term option: